NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 ```
 where ``\sigma = \sqrt{2\gamma/\beta}`` and ``\mathbf{W}`` is a vector of ``N`` independent
 Wiener processes.
+As usual, ``\mathbf{P}`` is the vector of particle momenta and ``\mathbf{M}`` their diagonal mass matrix.

+!!! note "Stochastic differential equations"

+    There are two mathematical frameworks for handling stochastic differential equations,
+    developed by Ruslan Stratonovich and Kiyosi Ito.
+To learn about the difference between the two
+    in a physical context refer to [Risken1989](@cite).

 As a stochastic differential equation, these two can be integrated immediately using
 `StochasticDiffEq` provided by `DifferentialEquations`, which offers a variety of stochastic
 solvers.
 It is possible to exploit the dynamical structure of the differential equations
 by splitting the integration steps into parts that can be solved exactly.
 In this context,
-it has been shown that the BAOAB method achieves good accuracy compared to other
+it has been shown that the BAOAB method from [Leimkuhler2012](@cite) achieves good accuracy compared to other
-similar algorithms and this algorithm is used here as the default. ([Leimkuhler2012](@cite))
+similar algorithms and this algorithm is used here as the default.

 ## Example